PGBI/terraform-aws-iam-role/README.md

 # AWS IAM Role module

 This module is a simple wrapper around the aws resources `aws_iam_role` and `aws_iam_role_policy`.
-It creates a role whose name will be prefixed with the terraform workspace and the project name and attach to it the specified inline IAM policies.
+It creates a role whose name will be prefixed with the terraform workspace and the project name and it attaches to it the specified inline IAM policies.

 Usage: